MORTIER PILON FAQ

-What is the different between your fermentation jar and your kombucha jar?
-Can I use a fermentation jar to make kombucha or vise versa?
+What is the difference between your fermentation jar and your kombucha jar?
+Can I use a fermentation jar to make kombucha or vice versa?

 The main difference between these two jars lies in the fact that the Kombucha jar has a faucet, which makes it much more convenient to serve the liquid once ready.
 Another difference is the fermentation system.
 Our fermentation jar has an air filtration system that uses water while our Kombucha jar has an air filtration system without water.